-Being that I loved the mid ‘60’s Gibson non-reverse T-Bird basses back in the day, I ordered a Bach Thunderbird directly from the manufacturer, B&CH Music the in Czech Republic (http://www.bachmusik.com/en/), since they are the only ones that I’m aware of that currently produce a bass like this.
+Being that I loved the mid ‘60’s Gibson non-reverse T-Bird basses back in the day, I ordered a Bach Thunderbird directly from the manufacturer, B&CH Music the in Czech Republic (http://www.bachmusik.com/en/), since they are the only ones that I’m aware of that currently produce a bass like this (at the time).
 I saw that a few people had them on the web and they looked fairly decent from the pictures that I’d seen, and although Epiphone offered a non-reverse a few years back, it had a bolt-on neck, and came with a p bass pickup, and a jazz bass pickup in the bridge position.
 This bass is all mahogany, with a set neck, and has the more modern 3.5” x 1.5” t-bird pickups, in the original locations.

-The only way that you can buy one from them is with a direct bank wire-transfer, which is kind of a hassle, plus the fact that your bank will charge you anywhere from $35-45 to make the transaction.
+The only way that you could buy one from them is with a direct bank wire-transfer, which is kind of a hassle, plus the fact that your bank will charge you anywhere from $35-45 to make the transaction.
 I ordered the model BACH BTH-2 TRD which has a price of 320.75 +110.42 shipping (these figures are in euros), which equates today to about $536 dollars US.
 So, after making the transfer it ended up costing me $536+$45 ( $581).
 When I ordered it, I specifically asked for the case to be shipped with it, since its way too long of a bass for any other bass case or gig bag to fit it into, and the website stated “case for this model in our offer”.
 I came to find out later, that their price DOES NOT include a case, and that it’s a matter of poor English on the manufacturer’s part.
 When it arrived approximately 2 weeks later, I also had to pay an additional $50 in extra shipping fees, taxes and duty fees, so now my total for the bass, without a case, was up to $631.00!

 Bach ThunderBird Bass